isi-mube/Cytology-Codex/README.md

   <li>Provide informative feedback on the image features using LLM (Large Language Model).</li>
 </ul>

+This project started at 08/07/2023 and was completed within 3 weeks, presented in 27/07/2023 for Ironhack´s final bootcamp project.

 ## Digital Cytology
 * Explain briefly what Cytology is
 * Explain briefly what Digital Pathology is